When all is not well: Children’s literature as a resource

 Serious injury or illness and subsequent treatment often cause a child pain and deal at least a temporary blow to regularity and quality of life.
 Even an ailment that typically plagues a given age group may disrupt a child’s steadiness and happiness.

-As a child grows, mastery of developmental steps in the physical, cognitive, and emotional realms has a significant influence on the ability to cope with significant injury, illness or ailment.
+As a child grows, mastery of developmental steps in the physical, cognitive, and emotional realms has a significant influence on the ability to cope with serious injury, illness or ailment.
 In a sibling of a hurting child, developmental maturity will also impact how he or she can take in and understand a brother’s or sister’s situation.

 Disruption in development